 Heart problems travel insurance

-If you’re planning a trip abroad, having heart problems shouldn’t interfere with your travel plans if you have heart problems travel insurance.
+If you’re planning a trip abroad, having heart problems shouldn’t interfere with your travel plans if you have travel insurance for heart problems.
 As the specialists in medical travel insurance, AllClear can cover a wide range of medical conditions and has covered over 1300 different conditions since 2000.

 Providing you have fully declared your heart problems condition, our comprehensive insurance will cover you: